San Marcos Growers LogoSan Marcos Growers

 Furcraea quicheensis is reported to be native to the highlands of southwestern Guatemala and southernmost Chiapas, Mexico, as well as further to the southeast into Honduras, where it can be found at altitudes between 6,600 and 11,000 feet in pine and oak forests.
 The name Furcraea was given to this genus in 1793 by the French botanist Etienne Pierre Ventenat (1757–1808) to honor French chemist and politician, Antoine F de Fourcroy (1755-1809), who was the Director of the Jadin des Plantes in Paris.
 The specific epithet is a reference to the Department of Quiché (equivalent to a "State") in northern Guatemala where the type plant of the species was first identified.
 Our plants were grown from seed sent to us in 2022 by Brian Kemble, curator of the Ruth Bancroft Garden, who had the plant flower and set seed in that garden.
 The plants in the Ruth Bancroft Garden were originally from the Huntington Botanic Gardens as HBG 96606 and introduced in 2012 through their International Succulent Introduction program as ISI 2012-18.
 These ISI plants were 2nd generation seed from plants grown from seed collected in 1999 by Tim Prebble in northern Guatemala.

-This information about Furcraea quicheensis displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Furcraea quicheensis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]